lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 ## AlexNet

-AlexNet, which employed an 8-layer CNN, won the ImageNet Large Scale Visual Recognition Challenge 2012 by a phenomenally large margin.
-This network showed, for the first time, that the features obtained by learning can transcend manually-designed features, breaking the previous paradigm in computer vision.

-The architectures of AlexNet and LeNet are very similar, as :numref:`fig_alexnet` illustrates.
-Note that we provide a slightly streamlined version of AlexNet removing some of the design quirks that were needed in 2012 to make the model fit on two small GPUs.

 AlexNet, que empregava uma CNN de 8 camadas, venceu o Desafio de Reconhecimento Visual em Grande Escala ImageNet 2012 por uma margem fenomenalmente grande.